Gospel of Barnabas: Spanish

 The Spanish manuscript was lost for more than a century; Sale became the only source for a detailed description in his 1734 book, The Koran.
 He wrote, "The book is a moderate quarto [...] written in a very legible hand, but a little damaged towards the latter end.
 It contains two hundred and twenty-two chapters of unequal length, and four hundred and twenty pages."
 Sale saw the manuscript while it was still in the possession of rector George Holme.
 It later passed to Thomas Monkhouse, a fellow of The Queen's College, Oxford, and was seen by the Reverend Joseph White.
 White quoted several extracts from the English translation in a 1784 lecture, before the gospel's whereabouts became unknown.

 A Spanish Gospel of Barnabas was found at the University of Sydney's Fisher Library, among the books of Australian politician Charles Nicholson, in 1976.
-A copy of Sale's manuscript, made between 1736 and 1745, it is incomplete and has differences from the Italian manuscript; the subheaders of chapters 1–27 are missing.
+A copy of Sale's manuscript, made between 1736 and 1745, is incomplete and has differences from the Italian manuscript; the subheaders of chapters 1–27 are missing.
 Only the first third of chapter 120 exists, ending on page 116 with a note: "Cap.
 121 to 200 wanting".
 The next page continues with chapter 200, chapter 199 in the Italian manuscript (a discrepancy which continues until chapter 222 in the Spanish manuscript, 221 in the Italian).
 The Spanish 218th chapter has different lines, and the subheader "En que se cuenta la passion de Judas Traydor" ("In which the passion of Judas the Betrayer is recounted").
 The Italian chapter 222 is missing from the Spanish manuscript.
 J. E. Fletcher, who discovered the latter, published his findings in the October 1976 issue of Novum Testamentum.

 Scholars note parallels in the manuscript to a series of Morisco forgeries (collectively known as the Lead Books of Sacromonte), which may date it to the 16th century.
 Claiming to be a translation of an Italian manuscript – probably not the extant one – it opens with a prologue by Fra Marino (likely a pseudonym).
 According to Fra Marino, he first encountered writings by the Church Father Irenaeus which criticized Paul and referred to the Gospel of Barnabas.
 While with his friend Pope Sixtus V at a Vatican City library, he then found a copy of the Gospel of Barnabas and converted to Islam after reading it.
 Mustafa de Aranda, an Aragonese Muslim who lived in Istanbul (then Constantinople), is identified in the translator's note as the translator of the Italian manuscript into Spanish.
 Nothing further is known about this, and none of Irenaeus' writings mentioned the gospel.
 Through the University of Granada, Luis Bernabé Pons published the incomplete Spanish manuscript (with missing parts derived from the Italian manuscript) in a 1998 book entitled El texto morisco del Evangelio de San Bernabé (The Moorish Text of the Gospel of Saint Barnabas).